Ch0p5h0p/Ch0p5h0p/README.md

 # Blooper7

-I'm a learning developer, wanting to specialize in embedded systems
+I'm a learning developer, wanting to one day get a job as an embedded systems engineer

 Currently a senior in high school

-## Languages I like:
+## Languages I use:
-- Python
+- Python for math, scripting, and concept-dumping
-- C
+- C for firmware and kernel stuff

 ## Education goals:
-- Bachelor's in Computer Programming or Computer Science
+- Bachelor's Degree in Computer Engineering
-- Master's in Computer Programming, Embedded Systems, or a related field
+- Master's Degree in Computer Engineering or a field related to embedded systems engineering